juxhouse/bela-resources/README.md

 Set up the steps above as a repository action or as optional pipeline steps after your main CI/CD pipeline has completed.

-## Synchronizing your APM Tools
+## Synchronize your APM Tools

 If you use a services architecture, you can obtain your service names and the dependencies among them from your Application Performance Monitoring (APM) data.

-Set up a script, to be executed every hour, to query your APM tool and upload service dependencies to BELA.
+Set up a script, to be executed periodically, to query your APM tool and upload service dependencies to BELA.

 Examples for some APM tools:
 - [Datadog](/updaters/datadog.js)